High-Skilled Immigration

-Last updated on December 4th, 2024
+Last updated on February 13, 2025

 What is the J-1 exchange visitor visa and how can it help STEM businesses host international researchers?

-Bottom Line Up Front:
+Bottom Line Up Front

-How U.S. Firms Can Utilize the J-1 Researcher Category:
+How U.S. Firms can Utilize the J-1 Researcher Category

 Any foreign-born STEM professional who would be working to support scientific, technological, or engineering research or development at a U.S. business could be sponsored in the J-1 “Research Scholar” category as long as her activities in the U.S. were research oriented or part of the research process.
 The research does not need to be in a lab or a separate research facility, and instead can be research performed by any firm as part of its regular mission or business.

-J-1 Visa Basics:
+J-1 Visa Basics

 In 1961, the United States enacted the Fulbright-Hays Act, with the goal of increasing the knowledge and understanding of the United States through a new J-1 visa classification for “foreign exchange visitors.”
 Today, there are 15 different categories of J-1 exchange visitor activity, including research, which is one of the larger categories for J-1 visa holders.
 J-1 activities also include yearlong internships, or summer work, for individuals enrolled in degree-granting programs outside the U.S., international medical graduates completing residencies in the U.S., students in the U.S. earning degrees on Fulbright scholarships, camp counselors staffing the nation’s summer camps, training programs when an individual has completed academic credentials abroad, and visiting professors, among others.
 Congress has not established a statutory numerical cap to annual J-1 visa issuance, either overall or by category.
 Instead the State Department’s Bureau of Educational and Cultural Affairs regulates program administration, including annual numbers, by carefully designating academic and other private partners it authorizes as “designated programs” to sponsor the individual J-1 participants and issue certificates of eligibility on behalf of the U.S. Department of State, among other compliance responsibilities.